collapsed-stacks/atheism/questions/2097/what-are-some-concise-secular-books-to-read-about-religion-for-non-believers.md

 - posted by: [ObdurateDemand](https://stackexchange.com/users/-1/524-obduratedemand) on 2011-01-12
 - score: 1

-<p>Joseph Campbell's 'masterwork' was a set of books about the origins, types, history, and influence of mythology.
-Those books are titled "The Masks of God" from Viking Press:</p>
+Joseph Campbell's 'masterwork' was a set of books about the origins, types, history, and influence of mythology.
+Those books are titled "The Masks of God" from Viking Press:

-<pre><code>* Volume 1, Primitive Mythology
+    * Volume 1, Primitive Mythology
     * Volume 2, Oriental Mythology
     * Volume 3, Occidental Mythology
     * Volume 4, Creative Mythology
-</code></pre>

-<p>These will provide a strong basis for understanding the structure and form of 'early' religion.
+These will provide a strong basis for understanding the structure and form of 'early' religion.
 I cannot recommend them highly enough for a place to start.
-Following those books, I'd also recommend</p>
+Following those books, I'd also recommend

-<pre><code>* The Golden Bough - Robert Fraser
+    * The Golden Bough - Robert Fraser
-</code></pre>

-<p>As an extremely interesting, if convoluted, analysis of the early mystery cults.</p>
+As an extremely interesting, if convoluted, analysis of the early mystery cults.

-<p>For a history and survey of the impact of christianity, I'd recommend </p>
+For a history and survey of the impact of christianity, I'd recommend

-<pre><code>* A History of Christianity, Volumes 1 and 2 -  Kenneth S. Latourette
+    * A History of Christianity, Volumes 1 and 2 -  Kenneth S. Latourette
-</code></pre>

-<p>For a history and survey of islam, try</p>
+For a history and survey of islam, try

-<pre><code>* History of Islam - Oxford Press
+    * History of Islam - Oxford Press
-</code></pre>

-<p>Oxford press also has works on the history and impact of Judaism and Hinduism as well as Buddhism.
-Overall they're a good resource.</p>
+Oxford press also has works on the history and impact of Judaism and Hinduism as well as Buddhism.
+Overall they're a good resource.